 Shorter fixed periods or adjustable structures

-Some portfolio loans come as fixed for 3/5/7/10 years and then adjust.
-That’s not automatically bad, but you need a plan for what happens at the reset.
+Some portfolio loans come fixed for 3, 5, 7, or 10 years and then adjust.
+That is not automatically bad, but you need a plan for what happens at the reset.

 Prepayment penalties

-Prepay penalties are more common here.
-If your strategy is “buy, stabilize, refinance,” you need to understand the penalty window before you sign.
+A portfolio loan prepayment penalty is more common than many investors expect.
+If your strategy is “buy, stabilize, refinance,” review the penalty window before you sign.

 Down payment and fees